dumroo/MI300x_8vm-sriov_automation/README.md

 - install_amdgpu_exporter.yml - Exporter installation across 8VMs
 - manage_exporter.yml - check and start exporter automatically across 8V
 - check_amdgpu_status.yml - check and provide status of each GPU assigned to 8VMs
+- mi300x_sriov_tool.yml - allow to assing any number of GPU to a machine-
 ---

 ## ⚙️ Requirements